dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

 ### Capture a trace for performance analysis

 For analyzing CPU usage, IO, lock contention, allocation rate, etc the investigator wants to capture a performance trace.
-This trace can then be moved to a developer machine where it can be analyzed with profiling tools such as PerfView/VisualStudio or visualized as a flame graph with speedscope.
+This trace can then be moved to a developer machine where it can be analyzed with profiling tools such as PerfView/VisualStudio or visualized as a flame graph with speedscope (https://www.speedscope.app/).

 **Capture default trace**